HenrikBengtsson/doFuture/README.md

 ```

-## doFuture takes care of global variables for foreach
+## doFuture takes care of exports and packages automatically

 The foreach package has some support for automated handling of globals, but it does not work in all cases.
 Specifically, if `foreach()` is called from within a function, you do need to export globals explicitly.
 For example, although globals `a` and `b` are properly exported when we do
 ```r